Marlyns-GitHub/Quickadcs/README.md

 # Requirements :  Tools and Environments

 For the hardware constraint, I used Proxmox VE to complete this test.
-You'll find attached a PDF file named additional Yubikey Passwordless to know more about tools I used.
+You'll find attached a PDF file named additional Yubikey Smartcard to know more about tools I used.
 Some requirements must be met.

 - Domain Controller
 - YubiKey 5C NFC